elatov/elatov.github.io/_posts/2012-11-30-vcap5-dca-objective-5-1-implement-and-maintain-host-profiles.md

 ---
 ### Use Profile Editor to edit and/or disable policies

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-host-profiles-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-host-profiles-guide.pdf']);">vSphere Host Profiles ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-host-profiles-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-host-profiles-guide.pdf']);">vSphere Host Profiles ESXi 5.0</a>":

 > **Access Host Profiles View**
 > The Host Profiles main view lists all available profiles.
 Administrators can also use the Host Profiles main view to perform operations on host profiles and configure profiles.